Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Methodology

 \subsubsection{Empirical methods.}

 Empirical methods are the most commonly used score-based models, found in packages such as Rosetta and Autodock \citep{rohl2004protein_rosetta, trott2010autodock}.
 In addition to the binding energy terms from the previous physics-based methods, they include contributions from empirical chemistry factors, such as hydrophobicity, metal-ligand interactions, entropy effects from steric hindrance, and ligand motifs \citep{rohl2004protein_rosetta, o2015combined-rosetta, park2016simultaneous-rosetta, alford2017rosetta, halgren2004glide, friesner2006extra-glide, quiroga2016vinardo}.

-These methods employ statistical learning algorithms such as multivariate linear regression (MLR) or partial least squares regression (PLS) to parameterize the individual energy terms with weights to estimate the binding affinity.
-Generally speaking, empirical methods are more flexible and adaptive, allowing users to add customized terms to the scoring function.
-They adopt a generalized functional form such as:
+These methods employ statistical learning algorithms, such as multivariate linear regression (MLR) or partial least squares regression (PLS), to parameterize the individual energy terms with weights for estimating the binding affinity.
+Generally, empirical methods are more flexible and adaptive, allowing users to add customized terms to the scoring function.
+They adopt a generalized functional form:

 where $E_{bind}$ is binding affinity from the physics model and $E_{emp}$ represents empirical terms that account for interactions and contributions that pure physics fails to capture due to the limitations of force field parameters.
-The latter additional terms improve the binding affinity prediction based on pure physics models and can be tuned to achieve a better fit for particular interests, such as pharmaceutical importance \citep{wang2004extensive_comparison, friesner2006extra-glide}.
-However, it requires empirical knowledge to set up the right scoring functions and training to optimize the weight of each term.